openhealthcare/opal-pathway/README.md

 ### Complex steps - more than one subrecord type

-If we want to save multiple types of subrecords at the same step, we can do that by simply including the relevant form templates in a custom step template.
+If we want to save multiple types of subrecords at the same step, we can do that by including the relevant form templates in a custom step template.

 ```python